txtatech/qros-storage/qros-storage/qros-dna/README.md

             }
         },
         "emu": {
-            "libv86": "PLACEHOLDER FOR TESTING SPEED ONLY<--...This is the libV8s.js file for OS emulation.", "v86wasm": "{\"chunks\": [\"H4sIAOtuGmUC_wvwcXR29fD3c<--...This is the V8s.wasm file for OS emulation stored as chunks.", "metadata": {
+            "loader": "<!doctype html>\n<title>Asynchronous loading of disk images<--...This is the html loader file for V86 OS emulation.", "libv86": "PLACEHOLDER FOR TESTING SPEED ONLY<--...This is the libV8s.js file for OS emulation.", "v86wasm": "{\"chunks\": [\"H4sIAOtuGmUC_wvwcXR29fD3c<--...This is the V8s.wasm file for OS emulation stored as chunks.", "metadata": {